fun-redoc/watchlist/README.md

 # TODO next
-- show details of yfin api items
+- introduce caching, maybe by using react query or home grown solution
+- make settingspage responsive again
 - show details of watched items
+- show details styled
+- show charts
+- compute stop loss signals
 - refresh button in Wealth app to fetch newest quote / course data
 - register a sell of an asset
 - number input should be localized